apanesarr/CommentAnalysis/README.md

 # CommentAnaylsis
 Analyzes code to find the total number of multi line comments and single line comments.

+## How Does It Work ?

+This solution uses regex patterns instead of looping through each line.
+You can try out one of the regex patterns here: https://regex101.com/r/XaIcIC/

+You can also view all the FSM diagrams on: https://drive.google.com/open?id=1x7be1wmcNn8PDAvUc2HWPSJZMeuE3foA

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-## How Does It Work ?

-This solution uses regex patterns instead of looping through each line in the file.
-You can try out one of the regex patterns here: https://regex101.com/r/XaIcIC/

 ## Deployment